The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Hawaii: Jay and Dani Johnson of

 Lahaina may be the main tourist town of Maui, but its wealth of good restaurants draws plenty of locals too.
-Here are just three of our favorites:
+Here are three favorites:

 Not too many places specialize in pizza and seafood—for good reason—but Honu does both well.
 Set right on the waterfront, Honu is a friendly, family-run place that turns out delicious oyster cocktails, crab mac and cheese, brick-oven pizzas topped with locally grown mushrooms or house-made sausage, and so much more.

-Jay is a simple guy who loves a great pizza and beer, so when he discovered Sale Pepe on a recent trip to Maui, he was hooked.
-It’s run by a Brooklynite and an Italian who were married on Maui and eventually came back to open a restaurant; the chef is a graduate of the prestigious Scuola Italiana Pizzaioli.
+Sale Pepe is run by a Brooklynite and an Italian who were married on Maui and eventually came back to open a restaurant; the chef is a graduate of the prestigious Scuola Italiana Pizzaioli.

-Tucked away in the more industrial part of Lahaina, Star Noodle has noodle dishes from all over Asia (Dani’s favorite is the udon in a rich broth) as well as a large collection of sake.
+Tucked away in the more industrial part of Lahaina, Star Noodle has noodle dishes from all over Asia (especially tasty is the udon in a rich broth) as well as a large collection of sake.

-We love Leilani’s fish tacos—so much so that we’ll usually go back multiple times during a single trip.
+Leilani’s fish tacos.
 The roasted tomatillo aioli is delicious.
 Grab a seat at the beachside grill; they don’t serve the tacos in the dining room.

 Meal worth the splurge